pvarentsov/iola/README.md

   <summary>server reply</summary>
   <br>
   <p>
-    SocketIO support server replies.
+    SocketIO supports server replies.
 This feature is named acknowledgements.
   </p>
   <p>
     Default reply timeout is 2000 ms. To change it you can set <code>--reply-timeout &lt;timeout&gt</code> option.